4 Drought-Tolerant Flowering Shrubs for Southern Gardens

 Small birds are frequent visitors who seek shelter within its interior and feed upon the tiny insects that visit the flowers.
 Hummingbirds also find the flowers irresistible.
 This species of Eremophila can handle heavier, clay soils better than Valentine or Blue Bells.
 So, whether you plant it in clay or sandy soils, as long as it gets full to filtered sun it should thrive.
 Hardy to zones 8 and above, these shrubs, like the others, can be grown in a large container and brought inside to overwinter by a sunny window in colder zones.
 I have a single Pink Beauty shrub in my garden where it grows up against my fence.
 I can see it from my kitchen window and I enjoy seeing all of the birds who like to visit.

 Narrow, bright green leaves set this species of Eremophila apart from the others.
-Names for its lilac-colored flowers that appear in summer and fall, Summertime Blue can grow to become a very large shrub, 6 ft. tall and 8 ft. wide.
-Its bright green foliage adds a visually cooling element to the drought tolerant landscape while its long bloom season ensures the presence of colorful flowers.
+Named for its lilac-colored flowers that appear in summer and fall, Summertime Blue can grow to become a very large shrub, 6 ft. tall and 8 ft. wide.
+Its bright green foliage adds a visually cooling element to the drought tolerant landscape.
+While its long bloom season ensures the presence of colorful flowers.
 The interior of the flowers are spotted, which add to the beauty of this plant.
 The foliage of this shrub has a cascading growth habit, which needs little to no pruning, if allowed enough room to grow.